nedbat/dot/docker/README.rst

 Support files for utility Docker images.
-These files are git-managed in ~/dot.

 A base image is created with base.dockerfile.
 A second Dockerfile is needed to finish building a safe usable image.  main.dockerfile is the simplest second